osmo-gsm-tester: add test case: validate "encryption" & "authentication" vty parameter

 Both are defined in common_cs_vty.c

-#1 Updated by pespin about 2 years ago
+#1 Updated by pespin over 2 years ago

 - Status changed from New to In Progress